 - Principal Investigators and Course Directors MUST obtain approval from the Institutional Animal Care & Use Committee (IACUC) before initiating any research, testing, or instructional projects involving the use of vertebrate animals.
 Animal ordering and transport should be coordinated through the Unit for Laboratory Animal Medicine (ULAM); ULAM Faculty Veterinarians are also available to consult on a variety of topics, including IACUC protocol preparation and the policies of granting and regulatory agencies as they pertain to animal care and use.

-- Failure to obtain approval for an animal use project can compromise your ability to publish research findings, affect grant funding, and even lead to professional disciplinary action or being barred from conducting further animal research.
+- Failure to obtain proper approval and/or exemption from the IACUC is a violation of federal law.
+Lack of appropriate approvals may also compromise your ability to publish research findings, affect grant funding, and lead to professional disciplinary action, including being barred from conducting further research involving animals.

-If you want to report an allegation of misuse, maltreatment or non-compliance concerning animals, you can call the Animal Concern Hotline on (734) 763-8028, or submit a report online: see the process outlined on the OVPR Animal Research at U-M site.
+If you want to report an allegation of misuse, maltreatment, or non-compliance concerning animals, you can call the Animal Concern Hotline at (734) 763-8028 or submit a report online at animalcare.umich.edu/hotline.
+Anonymous reports are acceptable, and all are investigated.